Our Gang: 1922–1925: early years

 The first cast was recruited primarily of children recommended to Roach by studio employees, with the exception of Morrison, who was already under contract to Roach.
 The others included Roach photographer Gene Kornman's daughter Mary Kornman, their friends' son Mickey Daniels, and family friends Allen Hoskins, Jack Davis, Jackie Condon, and Joe Cobb.
 Most early shorts were filmed outdoors and on location and featured a menagerie of animal characters, such as Dinah the Mule.
+Robert McGowan and Tom McNamara served in tandem as the series' directors during this early period.

 Roach's distributor Pathé released One Terrible Day, the fourth short produced for the series, as the first short on September 10, 1922; the pilot film Our Gang was not released until November 5.
 The series performed well at the box office, and by the end of the decade, the Our Gang children were pictured in numerous product endorsements.

 The featured Our Gang stars were Morrison as Sunshine Sammy, Daniels, Kornman, and Hoskins as little Farina, who eventually became the most popular member of the 1920s gang and the most popular black child star of the 1920s.
 A reviewer wrote of the Farina character, depicted as female although played by a male child, in Photoplay: "The honors go to a very young lady of color, billed as 'Little Farina.'
 Scarcely two years old, she goes through each set like a wee, sombre shadow."
 Daniels and Kornman were very popular and were often paired in Our Gang and a later teen version of the series titled The Boy Friends, which Roach produced from 1930 to 1932.
 Other early Our Gang children were Eugene Jackson as Pineapple, Scooter Lowry, Andy Samuel, Johnny Downs, Winston and Weston Doty, and Jay R. Smith.